jfnavarro/st_viewer/README.md

 	}

 After that you can just double click in the dataset to open it.
-(more detailed information about this in the soon to come manual).
+(more detailed information about this in the wiki).

 You can use our public datasets hosted in http://www.spatialtranscriptomicsresearch.org/ if you want to try the ST Viewer.